 1. Phishing emails and fake websites that steal your cash app login details

 Scammers often use phishing as a way to steal the information they need.
 This common method involves deception and disguising as a legitimate organization.
 Most phishing attacks occur via email, phone calls (vishing), and text messages (smishing).
 In case of fraud on Cash App, the fraudsters send a similar email address as in the app, which asks you to confirm your password or click on the link that will take you to the phishing site.
-Phishing is an unspoken pandemic that is causing a lot of trouble for both individuals and corporations.
+Phishing is an unspoken pandemic causing a lot of trouble for individuals and corporations.
 Please remember that phishing is still the most common cyber attack.

 2. Cash “flipping” scams that promise significant returns for small investments